 WHERE TO EAT near San Juan de Gaztelugatxe – RESTAURANTS

 If you want to eat near San Juan de Gaztelugatxe these are some of the restaurants near the island:

 Eneperi Restaurant, brewery and bar with pintxos with a capacity of 300 people.
-The restaurant Eneperi, is a farmhouse with exceptional views that is located next to the parking lot.
-You can taste the menu with views of the sea and San Juan de Gaztelugatxe.
-The average menu price is 35€.
+The restaurant Eneperi is a farmhouse with exceptional views that is located next to the parking lot.
+You can enjoy the food with views of the sea and San Juan de Gaztelugatxe.
+The average meal price is 35€.

 Gaztelu Begi.
 Restaurant and hostel next to San Juan de Gaztelugatxe.
-The Gaztelu Begi is a traditional Basque cuisine restaurant with a capacity of 50 diners that stands out for the seafood and fish of Bermeo and its steak.
-You can also taste pintxos and rations in its spectacular terrace overlooking the Bay of Biscay.
-The menu price is between 25€ and 35€.
+The Gaztelu Begi is a traditional Basque cuisine restaurant with a capacity of 50 diners that stands out for its seafood and fish of Bermeo and its steak.
+You can also try pintxos and raciones on its spectacular terrace overlooking the Bay of Biscay.
+The meal price is between 25€ and 35€.